Updated for 2014/15

 By the way, if you are a mature student (ie. over 21) and have no prior qualifications, you may be interested to know it is still possible to get on a MA course.
 It depends on the policy of the individual university, but as an example, here is Bournemouth’s MA Scriptwriting, which says:

 If you lack the formal academic qualifications needed to enter a postgraduate or post-experience degree, there are several alternative routes to follow – some based on experience.
 Contact the AskBU Enquiry Service for more information.

 If you DO want to get some qualifications that are the equivalent of A Levels (and thus gain you a definite place at uni somewhere), you may be interested in The Access To Higher Education Course.
 This is a course for adults over 21 specifically designed to fast-track you to higher education.

 My main advice would be tho: don’t let money worries get in the way if you really want to go.
 There is always a way, even if it means thinking RIGHT outside the box.
 I really believe money (or more accurately, LACK of it) should never stop your education or dreams.
-Easier said than done of course – I had to think long and carefully about the debt I was signing up for as a 21 year old single mother – but I can tell you, I’m so glad I went and completed the course (because it was touch and go at one point!).
-I honestly believe my life now would not have happened without it.
+Easier said than done of course – I had to think long and carefully about the debt I was signing up for as a 21 year old single mother – but I can tell you, I’m ultimately glad I went.